Code-the-Dream-School/school-pages/src/pages/rails/backend-section-10.md

 ---
 layout: "../../layouts/genericMarkdownFile.astro"
-title: Back End Lesson 4.3; Rails Comprehensive Assignment
+title: "Back End Lesson 4.3: Rails Comprehensive Assignment"
-description: imported from WordPress, Back End Lesson 4.3: Rails Comprehensive Assignment
+description: "imported from WordPress,Back End Lesson 4.3: Rails Comprehensive Assignment"
 ---

-# # Back End Lesson 4.3: Rails Comprehensive Assignment
+# Back End Lesson 4.3: Rails Comprehensive Assignment

 For this assignment, we will review many of the key Rails skills.
 You will create a model for orders.
 The customer model from the previous assignment will have a one-to-many association with the orders model.
 You will create a controller for orders, and routes to the controller methods.
 You will create views for order objects.
 You will also create RSpec tests.